rcrowther/vala-mode2/README.rst

 Notes for Emacs hackers and fans
 ================================
-Not knowing how to use EMACS syntax data and parser, the author took a different route.
-The result is low on syntax detection.
+This mode is low on syntax detection.
 It can also be expensive on CPU time.
-If anyone wanted it faster, likely it could be made faster.
+If anyone wants it faster, likely it can be made faster.

-Somewhat unusually, the mode will generally (excerpt in strings and block comments) stop highlighting whenever it doesn't understand something.
+Somewhat unusually, the mode will generally (except in strings and block comments) stop highlighting whenever it doesn't understand something.
 And, in general, it reacts to Just-In-Time re-highlighting.
 The mode should not often cause "EMACS went wrong".

 Beat the mode